Pagure/pagure/doc/install.rst

 The ``pagure-webhook`` package contains the web-hook server.

-..note:: The last three packages are optional, pagure would work fine without
+.. note:: The last three packages are optional, pagure would work fine without
         them.

 * From the sources